affederaffe/CustomPlatforms/README.md

 Add an icon for your platform by importing an image, settings it to Sprite/UI in import settings, and dragging it into the icon field of your CustomPlatform

-4. Create your custom platform as a child of this root object You can use most of the built in Unity components, custom shaders and materials, custom meshes, animators, etc.
+4. Create your custom platform as a child of this root object You can use most of the built-in Unity components, custom shaders and materials, custom meshes, animators, etc.

 1. When you are finished, select the root object you attached the "Custom Platform" component to.
 In the inspector, click "Export".
 Navigate to your CustomPlatforms folder, and press save.